 What’s happening in Lower Merion?

 In the unfortunate case of Little Merion Township, Pennsylvania, a couple bought a house without knowing there was bamboo on the property, bamboo that was already spreading over the property line.
 Shame on the previous owners and the real estate agents for not disclosing this troublesome fact, but now the township is requiring them to remove the bamboo.

 The Lower Merion Environmental Advisory Council (EAC) has recommended removing the very large stand of Phyllostachys aureosulcata completely.
 The new homeowners had intended to cut back the giant grass, but the notice of their violation from the township came as something of a shock.

-They estimate that it will cost about $8000 to remove the whole bush, which covers portions of two separate properties.
+They estimate that it will cost about $8,000 to remove the whole bush, which covers portions of two separate properties.
 Furthermore, they say it will cost nearly as much to replace the landscaping that will be destroyed in the process of this removal.
 By law, they must excavate the top three feet of soil and implement a root barrier to restrict the bamboo to the original property.

 Other ways to keep your bamboo under control

-If you’ve got running bamboo and you’re trying to avoid a run-in with the law, or just a nasty encounter with your neighbor, there’s a number of ways to keep your bamboo from getting out of control.
+If you’ve got running bamboo and you’re trying to avoid a run-in with the law, or just a nasty encounter with your neighbor, there are a number of ways to keep your bamboo from getting out of control.

 - Use a container.
 One of the best ways to keep your bamboo out of your neighbor’s yard is by keeping it in a container.
 Just be sure to use a large enough container.
 I like to plant bamboo in half wine barrels, as they are easy to find here in California.
 You’ll also need to repot and divide the rootball on a fairly regular basis.
 Check out our in-depth article on Growing bamboo in pots for more details, and the pros and cons of this strategy.